Project Grant: Application process

 In order to successfully complete their application, applicants are also required to include the relevant CV information by completing either the Biosketch through the Canadian Common CV (CCV) or the Applicant Profile CV.
 The Applicant Profile CV can only be used by knowledge users, non-academics, Indigenous organizations, and international applicants, as appropriate and applicable.
 Canadian academics must continue to provide a Biosketch CV.
 Failure to provide the correct CV format for a given role/participant type may negatively impact the evaluation of the application.

-- Applications submitted in French are allowed two additional pages of research proposal.
+- Applications submitted in French are allowed two additional pages for the research proposal.
 This provision will ensure an equitable amount of space for applications written in either official language, as evidence demonstrates that documents written in French require approximately 20% more space than similar documents in English.

 - In order to ensure that all applicants have exactly the same amount of space to write their research proposals, applicants must adhere to the formatting requirements described in the Project Grant Application Instructions.

-- Completion of the Equity and Diversity Questionnaire is mandatory for all CIHR application participants.
+- Completion of the Equity, Diversity and Inclusion Self-identification Questionnaire is mandatory for all CIHR application participants.
 Collaborators are exempted.

-- The Equity and Diversity Questionnaire must be completed prior to the eSubmission deadline.
+- The Equity, Diversity and Inclusion Self-identification Questionnaire must be completed prior to the eSubmission deadline.

-- For more information about the Equity and Diversity Questionnaire, please refer to the Frequently Asked Questions and How-To Instructions on the CIHR website.
+- For more information about the Equity, Diversity and Inclusion Self-identification Questionnaire, please refer to the Frequently Asked Questions and How-To Instructions on the CIHR website.

 Sex- and Gender-Based Analysis (SGBA) and Health Research